-(ii) the draft of an NCC recommendation or the NCC recommendation itself considered by the NCC; and
+• the draft of an NCC recommendation or the NCC recommendation itself considered by the NCC; and

-(h) the transcript (if any) of any hearing conducted by the original decision maker for the purpose of making the reviewable regulatory decision.
+(F) the transcript of any hearing (if any) conducted by the original decision maker for the purpose of making the reviewable regulatory decision; and

+(e) any other matter properly before the Tribunal in connection with the relevant proceedings.

+[Section 261 amended see SA Act No. 79 of 2013 s.
+31 and WA Gazette 14 Mar 2014 p.
+632.]

 262. Assistance from NCC in certain cases

 (1) This section applies if the reviewable regulatory decision being reviewed under this Division is a Ministerial coverage decision.